mvolkmann/blog/src/swift/swift-lang.md

 doThat(a: Drink(size: 2)) // Drink has size 2
 ```

-Protocols can use the type name `Self` to refer to
-the actual type that conforms to the protocol.
-This is the only place where the type `Self` can be used.
+### Protocol Associated Types

-Protocols that use generic types declare them in a different way
+Protocols that use generic types must declare them in a different way
 than other types do.
 Rather than following the name with type parameters in angle brackets,
 the first lines in the protocol body begin with the `associatedtype` keyword